jerdog/talk-bareMetal2Abstraction-slidev/slides.md

 ![alt text](/img/slides/cubicle_image.png){style="resizing: contain; top: 20%; width: 50%; position: absolute; margin: auto;"}

 <!--
 In the early 2000s I was at Sprint where I survived 11 years, and ended up being shadow IT for the Network Services department.
+Who else was "Shadow IT?"
+Who still is?

 I started automating and migrating intricate Excel spreadsheets and Access databases to ASP web applications with MySQL and had a whole server farm under my desk.
 By which I mean 3 Dell OptiPlex desktops fully upgraded running VMWare and VirtualBox.

 I couldn't find a good image of what my desk looked like, and only Claude could create one that came close to depicting my cubicle.
 -->